-Treatibles contain a proprietary blend of non-psychoactive cannabinoids derived from non-industrial hemp.
-The cannabinoids in our treats work together and have an entourage effect; there is great synergy between the cannabinoids.
+Treatibles contain a proprietary blend of non-psychoactive cannabinoids derived from medical grade hemp.
+The cannabinoids in our chews work together to help support each animal in their time of need.

 We do not use any marijuana in our product.
 Our product is virtually free of THC and is totally non-psychoactive.
 Treatibles will not get your animal high.
-Your animal companions can enjoy all the benefit of these plant cannabinoid without any psychoactive effects.
+Your animal companions can enjoy all the benefit of these plant cannabinoid without the worry of any psychoactive effects.

-All animals (except insects) have an endocannabinoid system, which is spread out throughout the body from head to toe.
+All animals (except insects) have an endocannabinoid system, which is widely spread throughout the body from head to toe.
 Our bodies and animals' bodies produce endocannabinoids very much like the cannabinoids found in these plants (hemp and cannabis).
 Therefore, the receptors found throughout the body all respond to these plant phytocannabinoids when they enter the body just as they do with our bodies' natural cannabinoids.
 The phytocannabinoids bind to the receptors that need them most and thus cause the beneficial results experienced.
 This system also helps to regulate all homeostatic functions.
-Without homeostasis, our feedback mechanisms stop working which results in disease, inflammation, autoimmune disease, epilepsy, the list goes on and on.
+Without homeostasis, our feedback mechanisms stop working which can result in, to name a few, disease, inflammation, autoimmune disease, and epilepsy.
+The list goes on and on.

-Often in disease states our bodies need assistance with this regulation and need help outside of the body.
-Plant phytocannabinoids like CBD are a healthy, nontoxic way to provide balance in the body of a human or animal.
+Often in diseased states, our bodies need assistance with this regulation and need help outside of the body.
+Plant phytocannabinoids like CBD are a healthy, non-toxic way to provide balance.